api-platform/docs/admin/getting-started.md

 ```

 The `field` property of the `Field` class allows to set the component used to render a property in list and show screens.
-The `input` property allows to set the component to use to render the input used in create and edit screens.
+The `input` property allows to set the component used to render the input used in create and edit screens.

 Any [field](https://marmelab.com/react-admin/Fields.html) or [input](https://marmelab.com/react-admin/Inputs.html) provided by the React Admin library can be used.